sawindya/Group12/README.md

 tetrasphaera_count <- length(tetrasphaera_cds)
 cat("Number of coding sequences in Tetrasphaera:", tetrasphaera_count, "\n")

+#In the above output, every sequence was identified by a code, for instance and as a character vector of nucleotides, that includes A, T, G, C. The name attribute gave the identifier of the sequence while the Annot attribute provided more information such as the position of the sequence on chromosome and gene.
+Sequences have different lengths corresponding to gene length#

 # Create a summary table
 cds_counts <- data.frame(
   Organism = c("Escherichia coli", "Tetrasphaera sp."),